frombeirutwithlove/ProtestTips/ReadMe.md

 ### Phone Tracking and Contact Tracing
 - Police can generally track protest attendance and protester locations in two main ways:
   * Cell phone data ([this article has more details](https://recompilermag.com/issues/issue-8/demystifying-cellular-communication-a-gentle-introduction-to-cellular-networks/)):
-    * Each cell phone will have a unique device ID that police can correlate with cell phone provider records to track location or that can be used to track location in real-time
+    * Each cell phone will have a unique device ID that police can correlate with cell phone provider records to track location or that can be used to track location in real-time.
-    * US police have been known to use IMSI-catchers/stingrays to capture a list of devices/people at protests
+    * US police have been known to use IMSI-catchers/stingrays to capture a list of devices/people at protests.
-    * With less typical pedestrian traffic during COVID-19, it is likely cell phone data would more
+    * With less typical pedestrian traffic during COVID-19, it is likely cell phone data would more.
   * Mobile phone location data:
-    * Mobile phones use GPS to get location data (linked to the location permission)
+    * Mobile phones use GPS to get location data (linked to the location permission).
-    * US police have requested location data based on a time and place from tech companies to determine a list of "suspects" to investigate
+    * US police have requested location data based on a time and place from tech companies to determine a list of "suspects" to investigate.
-    * For US protesters, expect any US-based tech company or application that collects location data to be legally obligated to turn over that data to law enforcement upon request
+    * For US protesters, expect any US-based tech company or application that collects location data to be legally obligated to turn over that data to law enforcement upon request.
 - With COVID-19, location tracking surveillance has expanded to do "contact tracing"
   * Contact tracing is used to track who could be carrying a disease while asymptomatic and is based on whom someone who tests postive has come in contact with
   * [Minneapolis has publicly noted they are conducting contact tracing on arrested protesters](https://twitter.com/NBCNews/status/1266758240018276352)